 These two receptors, the endocannabinoids, anandamide and 2-AG, and certain enzymes collectively make up the Endocannabinoid System (ECS).

 When you consume cannabidiol, it interacts and influences the CB1 and CB2 receptors, as well as the ECS.
-This is why CBD has a positive impact on immune function.

 You didn’t see Vitamin C on this list because we felt it was too obvious to include.
 Instead, we wrote about the lesser-known immune-boosting supplements, that are equally, if not more important, than Vitamin C.